Trump’s pledge for Ukraine peace met with doubt, derision

 “But that’s not necessarily, from a geostrategic standpoint, a bad thing,” he said.
 “We can use this as an opportunity to weaken a brutal dictatorship.”

-The former U.S. diplomat, who now works at a think tank, said he didn’t see Trump’s rhetoric posting a significant threat to current American policy unless he reached the White House.
+Meanwhile, the former U.S. diplomat doesn’t see Trump’s rhetoric posing a significant threat to current American policy unless he reached the White House.

-And even then, he noted that Trump’s words didn’t always match his actions toward Ukraine and Russia.
+And even then, the ex-diplomat noted, Trump’s words didn’t always match his actions toward Ukraine and Russia.
 Trump ultimately sent javelin missiles to Ukraine, something former President Obama resisted doing, and expelled dozens of Russian diplomats who were identified as spies.

 Alexander Bolton contributed.